818 Naval Air Squadron: Hunting the battleship Bismarck

-The breakout into the Atlantic of the in May 1941 led to the Ark Royal being ordered into the Atlantic with the British fleet to hunt and sink the German ship.
+The breakout into the Atlantic of the in May 1941 led to HMS Ark Royal being ordered into the Atlantic with the British fleet to hunt and sink the German ship.
 When the Bismarck was located, aircraft from 810 and 818 Naval Air Squadrons carried out attacks.
-Eventually a Swordfish of 818 Squadron, probably the one piloted by Sub-Lt.
-John Moffat, struck Bismarcks aft with a torpedo, jamming her rudder in a turn to starboard.
+Eventually a Fairey Swordfish of 818 Squadron, probably the one piloted by Sub-Lieutenant John Moffat, struck Bismarcks aft with a torpedo, jamming her rudder in a turn to starboard.
 Unable to manoeuvre, the Bismarck swung around in a wide circle, allowing the ships of Force H to catch up and sink the German ship.

 The Mediterranean and Far East

-The squadron later had their Swordfish replaced by nine Fairey Albacore Is, and they were embarked aboard in February 1942.
-Formidable then sailed to Ceylon to counter Japanese attacks, but by June a reduction in the threat of such attacks led to the squadron being disbanded.
+The squadron later had their Swordfish replaced by nine Fairey Albacore I and they were embarked aboard in February 1942.
+The aircraft carrier then sailed to Ceylon to counter Japanese attacks, but by June a reduction in the threat of such attacks led to the squadron being disbanded.

 On 19 October 1942, 818 squadron was reformed at RNAS Lee-on-Solent (HMS Daedalus), Hampshire, with six Fairey Swordfish IIs, which increased to nine aircraft just prior to their embarkation in in March 1943.
 HMS Unicorn provided escort for convoys traveling to and from Gibraltar during May and June, and again in August, when the squadron was disembarked to Gibraltar for local patrols and convoy escort duties for a month in support of the Salerno operation.

-Six aircraft were disembarked at Gibraltar in August 1943, with a portion of the squadron establishing the new 838 Squadron.
+Six aircraft were disembarked at Gibraltar in August 1943, with a portion of the squadron establishing the new 838 Naval Air Squadron.
 The remaining aircraft proceeded to Ceylon aboard HMS Unicorn, arriving in February 1944.
 The unit was disbanded at the RN Air Section at RAF Cochin, Southern India, on 14 October 1944.